Youth Supports

 Sunrise House | Grande Prairie Youth Emergency Shelter

-Open 24 Hours a Day | 780-539-3287 | 9309 109th Avenue
+Open 24 Hours a Day | 780-539-3287 | NEW Location: 10702 110th Street Grande Prairie, AB

 Provides emergency shelter to youth ages 12-17 who have become or are at risk of becoming homeless.
 Sunrise House provides a safe and supportive environment encouraging healthy decision making and strengthening coping skills.
+Please note that they are now located south of the new hospital on 110th street across the street from the Great Northern Casino.